bmagalhaes/ECO395M-HW2/HW2.md

 The main features of our models are:

-Model 1 : include all main effects except roooms (excluded due to some degree of collinearity with bedrooms and bathrooms)
+Model 1 : include all main effects except rooms (excluded due to some degree of collinearity with bedrooms and bathrooms)

 Model 2: simplify model1 by reducing some